practicalli/blog-cryogen/content/md/posts/reclojure-the-community-conference-for-all.md

 ## A few of my favourite talks (they were all great)

-I loved all the talks at re:Clojure and we are all so greatful for all the people who volunteered to share their experiences with us.
+I loved all the talks at re:Clojure and we are all so grateful for all the people who volunteered to share their experiences with us.
 Here are just a few of my favourites.

 [Clément Salaün](https://twitter.com/superzamp?lang=en) came over from France to live code 3D objects using Clojure and [OpenSCAD](https://www.openscad.org/).
 [OpenSCAD](https://www.openscad.org/) is a free software tool for creating solid 3D CAD objects, for Linux/UNIX, MS Windows and Mac OS X.